-Sarah Jeffery is one of the world’s foremost promoters of the recorder, and a passionate champion of contemporary music.
+Sarah Jeffery is one of the world’s foremost promoters of the recorder, and a passionate champion of both early and contemporary music.
 She has commissioned and premiered dozens of contemporary works and is regularly found performing on stages and festivals all over the globe.
 Off-stage, she is recognized as an expert on the instrument, appearing on the BBC, as well as being a regular feature on radio and television.
-For her efforts, she has received praise for “standing out from the established repertoire” and “fresh, surprising, and explosive” performances from Dutch NRC newspaper, and “the height of sonic and soundtrack cool, out there at the edges of compositional innovation and performatice possiblity” from BBC Radio 3.
+For her efforts, she has received praise for “standing out from the established repertoire” and “fresh, surprising, and explosive” performances from Dutch NRC newspaper, and “the height of sonic and soundtrack cool, out there at the edges of compositional innovation and performative possiblity” from BBC Radio 3.
 In 2022 she was appointed ‘Recorder Professor Specialising in Contmporary Music’ at the Royal College of Music in London.

 Recent career highlights include a guest star appearance on BBC children’s programme ‘YolanDa’s Band Jam’, recent travels to Singapore to act as musical director for the film ‘Recorder Rewrite’, which was screened at the Venice Biennale.
 Jeffery’s debut album, Constellations was released in 2018, for which Jeffery attained rare permission to arrange and perform Steve Reich’s “Vermont Counterpoint.”
 She has performed in venues globally from New Zealand to Brazil, and throughout Europe from Romania to Finland.

 In addition to her solo career, Ms. Jeffery performs regularly with a number of her own projects, ranging from experimental pop band Jerboah, to recorder trio aXolot, to Renaissance recorder consort The Royal Wind Music, and much more.
 Other notable ensembles Sarah has worked with include the Nieuw Ensemble, Het Zuidelijk Toneel, s t a r g a z e orchestra, Psallentes choir, Amsterdam Cello Octet, Jeugdtheater Sonnevanck, PRIME recorder ensemble, the Veenfabriek, Resonate Productions, Atlas Ensemble, and the White Noise Orchestra.